h2oai/h2o-tutorials/tutorials/sparkling-water/README.md

    println(validMetrics.auc._auc)
    ```

-   > You can also open H2O UI and type `getPredictions` to visualize model performance or `getModels` to see model output.
+   > You can also open the H2O UI and type `getPredictions` to visualize the model's performance or type `getModels` to see model output.

 13. Create a spam detector:
    ```scala